APTreasure/blooket-and-kahoot/README.md

 2. Press CTRL + A
 3. Drag the highlighted text into your bookmarks bar
 4. (Optional) Change the name of the bookmark

-P.S: Please make an issue if something breaks
+P.S: Please make an issue if a bookmark breaks

 ### Bookmarks
 - [All Answers Correct](/AllAnswersCorrect.js?raw=true)